 Special Equipment You'll Need

-Since you are making pops you will need some items that you probably don't just have lying around in the kitchen.
+Since you are making ice pops, you will need some items that you probably don't just have lying around in the kitchen.

 - Ice Candy Plastic Bags: These are listed on Amazon as popsicle bags.
 You will want to get the pack with the size 2 inches by 12 inches.

-- Funnel: You will need a funnel with a big enough hole to allow the thickened mixture to fall through the funnel into each bag.
+- Funnel: You will need a funnel with a big enough hole to allow the thickened mixture to flow through into each bag.

 Recipe Tips